wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 [![Shadowbunny FGSM](/blog/images/2020/huskyai-shadowbunny-fgsm.png)](/blog/images/2020/huskyai-shadowbunny-fgsm.png)

-Using this technique we get a 90% accuracy adversarial image with just 40 queries, and if we increase the learning rate this can be further reduced.
+Using this technique, we get nearly 90% accuracy with just 40 iterations, and if we increase the learning rate this can be further reduced.
 Pretty impressive.

 ## What's next?

-I hope you enjoyed reading and learning about this as much as I do and this post was intersting.
+I hope you enjoyed reading and learning about this as much as I do and this post was interesting to you.

-The last test case we discussed in this post requires access to a model directly.
-This is because it uses the weights to optimize for the best places to put pixels at.

 The examples in this post really show that machine learning is a bit fragile.
-I learned a lot already and in the next post I want to explore ways of stealing the model.
+I keep learning a lot by doing these posts and in the next post I want to explore ways of stealing the model.
 So, stay tuned.

 ## Appendix {#appendix}